chrizog/someipy/README.md

 ### SOME/IP

-- Events (and field notifiers) are supported.
-- Methods are only supported on server side (offering methods).
-Calling methods (clients) is not supported yet.
+- Calling methos via TCP is not supported yet.
+Only UDP method calls are supported.
 - Only unicast services are supported.
 - SOME/IP-TP is not supported.
 - IPv6 endpoints are not supported.